-The parish is home to the Mosney Accommodation Centre and a church also dedicated to St. Patrick is to be found there – erected by Sir William Butlin in 1949.
+The parish is home to the Mosney Community Village and a church also dedicated to St. Patrick is to be found there – erected by Sir William Butlin in 1949.

 The Parochial House is Preston Hill, Stamullen.
 The Parish Priest appears as the tenant of this house in the Tithe Applotment Book of Stamullen in 1834, and the Parish Priests of Stamullen have lived in this house since at least that year.
-The house also underwent a considerable renovation in 2010, under the direction of the present Parish Priest.
+The house also underwent a considerable renovation in 2010.

 Stamullen Parish is steeped in history dating to pre-Christian times.
 Several passage tombs are located within the parish; not least the perfect example to be found at Fourknocks.
 However, a modern history of the parish really dates to the immediate pre-famine years – the 1830’s which saw the erection of the parish churches, and probably the Parochial House also.